Confucius: Teaching and Disciples

 Confucius's favorite disciple was Yan Hui, most probably one of the most impoverished of them all.
 Sima Niu, in contrast to Yan Hui, was from a hereditary noble family hailing from the Song state.
 Under Confucius's teachings, the disciples became well learned in the principles and methods of government.
 He often engaged in discussion and debate with his students and gave high importance to their studies in history, poetry, and ritual.
 Confucius advocated loyalty to principle rather than to individual acumen, in which reform was to be achieved by persuasion rather than violence.
 Even though Confucius denounced them for their practices, the aristocracy was likely attracted to the idea of having trustworthy officials who were studied in morals as the circumstances of the time made it desirable.
 In fact, the disciple Zilu even died defending his ruler in Wey.

 Yang Hu, who was a subordinate of the Ji family, had dominated the Lu government from 505 to 502 and even attempted a coup, which narrowly failed.
 As a likely consequence, it was after this that the first disciples of Confucius were appointed to government positions.
 A few of Confucius's disciples went on to attain official positions of some importance, some of which were arranged by Confucius.
 By the time Confucius was 50 years old, the Ji family had consolidated their power in the Lu state over the ruling ducal house.
 Even though the Ji family had practices with which Confucius disagreed and disapproved, they nonetheless gave Confucius's disciples many opportunities for employment.
 Confucius continued to remind his disciples to stay true to their principles and renounced those who did not, all the while being openly critical of the Ji family.

+In the West

+The influence of Confucius has been observed on multiple Western thinkers, including Niels Bohr, Benjamin Franklin, Allen Ginsberg, Thomas Jefferson, Gottfried Wilhelm Leibniz, Robert Cummings Neville, Alexander Pope, Ezra Pound, François Quesnay, Friedrich Schiller, Voltaire, and Christian Wolff.